2013 Conference Premier play-off final: Summary

 Both teams started the game nervously with Wrexham having the better of the opening exchanges.
 On 15 minutes Brett Ormerod saw an effort at goal dragged wide of the near post.
 A cross from Johnny Hunt in the 21st minute was met by Ormerod but his shot went over the bar.
 Towards the end of the first half Newport gained momentum with Christian Jolley's curled shot just wide of goal.
 The score remained 0–0 at half time.

 In the second half Wrexham stepped up their game and nearly took the lead in the 59th minute when an initial shot from Andy Morrell was palmed by Lenny Pidgeley into the path of Ormerod who blasted over from six yards.
 Shortly afterwards Newport's Danny Crow was replaced with their leading goalscorer Aaron O'Connor.
-Wrexham's player-manager Morrell then replaced himself with Adrian Cieslewicz.
+Wrexham's player-manager Morrell then replaced himself with Adrian Cieślewicz.
 As the game wore on both teams made further substitutions with Newport's Michael Flynn making way for Scott Donnelly in the 74th minute and Wrexham's Glen Little coming on for captain Dean Keates in the 80th minute.

 As the game looked certain to go into extra time Jolley headed a warning shot just wide of goal in the 83rd minute.
 Wrexham failed to heed the warning and in the 86th minute a long up-field pass from Andy Sandell was headed backwards by Wrexham's David Artell into the path of Jolley who made no mistake in lifting it over the on-rushing Chris Maxwell and into the goal.

 Wrexham replaced Jay Harris with Dele Adebola in the 89th minute and pushed every player up front, including goalkeeper Maxwell.
 They managed to force a number of corners in injury time but were caught on the break by Jolley who fed O'Connor.
 His initial left-footed shot was saved but he made no mistake with his right-footed follow-up to make the score 2–0 to County in the 4th minute of injury time.
 Two minutes later and the game was over.